-When I think about all that has transpired over the last few weeks, the two words that come to mind are uncertainty and uneasiness.
+When I think about all that has transpired over the spring and summer of 2020, the two words that come to mind are uncertainty and uneasiness.
 The travel and tourism community has been upended by booking and event cancellations, trip postponements, and the temporary closings of many local businesses as communities around the world grapple with how best to slow the spread of COVID-19.

 But even in this uncertain climate, Destination Management Organizations can play an important role in supporting local stakeholders – the lifeblood of your destination.
 And while the health and safety of your community should be deciding factors in any decisions you make, there are real steps you can take to help your tourism and travel ecosystem weather the storm.
 Below we’ve shared a couple of ideas for supporting your community and your stakeholders during this time.

 Create a landing page on your Website dedicated not only to CDC guidelines and the latest developments regarding travel in your region but also to share how businesses in your area are adapting with the changes.
 For example, some restaurants have turned their wait staff into delivery drivers to avoid layoffs due to lack of dine-in business.
 Other locally owned establishments — like this bookshop in Montgomery — have continued serving their community through online ordering and delivery while their doors remain closed to the public.
 To give them a visibility boost, consider doing the following:

 - Link directly to food delivery, take-out order forms, and online shopping pages

 - Feature any virtual tours, online tutorials or educational videos your attractions may be conducting

 - Repurpose your community events calendar to feature virtual events, such as live-streamed musical performances or online classes